mrTimofey/frontizer/README.md

 Assets folder contains all statics and source files for your project.
 Main files are used as a starting points for compiling, browserifying and publishing.
 Published files are placed inside *assets/compiled* directory.

+## Client JavaScript and ECMAScript 6

+Either ordinary JavaScript or ECMAScript 6 can be used simultaneously.
+All files with *.es6* extension will be precompiled by Babel.
+Main script file is *main.es6*.
+Use it to import all needed deps.

 ## Views